tkcmada/it_setup_env/npm/README.md

 + typescript : Type-safe javascript.
 + slickgrid : Grid table library.
 Original slickgrid is suspended.
 This is 6pack version of slickgrid. ( this comes with jQuery...)
   + https://github.com/6pac/SlickGrid/wiki
-+ browserify : allow client-side html to use require like node.js ( this comes with many dependencies... )

 Considering npm package
 -----------------------

 + babel : transpiler from ES6 to ES5
-+ vue : ViewModel binding framework.
-+ knockout : Altenative ViewModel binding framework.
-This supports IE6-11.
++ vue : ViewModel binding framework. ( Alternative is knockout.js which supports IE6-11)
++ browserify : allow client-side html to use require like node.js ( this comes with many dependencies... )

 DO NOT install these npm package !
 ----------------------------------
-+ grunt , gulp : DO NOT use these task runner.
-Instead, go for make on bash.
++ grunt, gulp, webpack : DO NOT use these task runner.
+If you want to use these task runner, you must be able to write plugin to extend task runners.

 Links
 -----